<?xml version="1.0" encoding="UTF-8"?>

 <ul>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Build in structure, predictability, and boundaries</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">When you’ll see progress</span></li>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Document major decisions and schedule changes</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">What delays are common</span></li>

 </ul>

-<h2><span style="font-weight: 400;">Get Help Creating Your Parenting Plan in California</span></h2>
+<h2><span style="font-weight: 400;">Get the Tax Answers You Need in California</span></h2>

-<span style="font-weight: 400;">Our team at Weed Law Group, PC are ready to help with your family law needs. </span><a href="https://www.wlawgroupca.com/contact/" data-wpel-link="internal"><span style="font-weight: 400;">Contact us</span></a><span style="font-weight: 400;"> today for a consultation.</span>]]></content>
+<span style="font-weight: 400;">Our team at Weed Law Group, PC are ready to help with your needs. </span><a href="https://www.wlawgroupca.com/contact/" data-wpel-link="internal"><span style="font-weight: 400;">Contact us</span></a><span style="font-weight: 400;"> today for a consultation. </span>]]></content>

 </entry>